ashutoshmjain/gita/src/mathuraChap11.md

 Good morning everyone - they heard the Angel - hope you two slept well last night !

-Fairy responded "yes" with a smile - and can you send us the link to the next session.
+Fairy responded "yes" with a smile - and please send us the link to the next session.
 Can't wait to find what was `Matsya's` mission.

 If we had the link, we must have watched the next episode last night itself - laughed the Friend pouring over black coffee in three mugs

 Hmm - we don't have the next episode up yet - said the Angel - and before you figure out next of `Matsya`, you need to check out the story of `Ganga` and `Shantnu`.
-He waited for a bit looking for a facial response - and I know only half the story - the skeleton without context - the "Wikipedia" stuff!
+He waited for a bit looking for a facial response - and I know only half the story - the "Wikipedia" stuff!

 That is such a bummer - complained the Friend.
 There must be a way to get hold of the complete narrative - with story as it happened, and the context.